JonTJT/TheWatcher/README.md

 - Provide forensic investigators with an audit trial to bolster their credibility and accountability when presenting evidence
 - Help document the investigative process to help investigators
 - Provide a perspicuous view of the steps and finding of the investigation

+I HAS THE BIGGEST PP MUAHAHAHAHAHA where my pills at man